mmore500/signalgp-lite/joss/paper.md

 # Abstract

 Event-driven genetic programming representations have been shown to outperform traditional imperative representations on interaction-intensive problems.
-These representations organize genome content into modules that are triggered in response to enviromental signals, simplifying simulation design and implementation.
+These representations organize genome content into modules that are triggered in response to environmental signals, simplifying simulation design and implementation.
 Existing work developing event-driven genetic programming methodology has largely used the SignalGP library, which caters to traditional program synthesis applications.
 The SignalGP-Lite library enables larger-scale artificial life experiments with streamlined agents by reducing control flow overhead and trading run-time flexibility for better performance due to compile-time configuration.
 Here, we report benchmarking experiments that show an 8x to 30x speedup.